ilsep93/climate-data-pipeline/README.md

  ## Vector

-Shapefiles for [West and Central Africa](https://data.humdata.org/dataset/west-and-central-africa-administrative-boundaries-levels) were sourced from the Humanitarian Data Exchange (HDX).
+My source for shapefiles for [West and Central Africa](https://data.humdata.org/dataset/west-and-central-africa-administrative-boundaries-levels) was the Humanitarian Data Exchange (HDX).

 I used administrative levels 1 and 2 for my analysis.